LeonardoBai12/timeline-Kotlin/README.md

 ### Process Improvements
 1. **Start Simpler**: Begin with a basic MVP and incrementally add features
-2. **Bottom-Up Development**: Build domain layer first, then data, then presentation
+2. **Design First**: Spend more time on UI/UX design before implementation
-3. **Test-Driven Development**: Write unit tests from the beginning rather than post-implementation
+3. **More Screens:** Developing more screens would make the screen simpler - but it would cost me more time with navigation
-4. **Design First**: Spend more time on UI/UX design before implementation
+4. **Use Detekt since the beggining:** I should have used Detekt auto correction tools to save time with code style issues

 ### Technical Decisions
-1. **Simpler Initial Architecture**: Start with basic repository pattern, then refactor to clean architecture
+1. **Simpler Initial Architecture**: Start with basic repository pattern to reach a MVP, then refactor to clean architecture
 2. **Phased Implementation**:
    - Phase 1: Basic timeline display
    - Phase 2: Lane assignment algorithm
    - Phase 3: CRUD operations
-   - Phase 4: Advanced features
+   - Phase 4: Testing
 3. **Progressive Enhancement**: Add Room DB and Dagger Hilt after core functionality works
 4. **Module Strategy**: Start with single module, then extract features as they stabilize